UffizziCloud/uffizzi/README.md

 ## Use cases

 Uffizzi is designed to integrate with any CI platform as a step in your pipeline.
-In addition to Preview Environments, you can also use Uffizzi to rapidly create:
+You can also use Uffizzi to rapidly create:

+- Pull request environments
 - Debugging environments
 - Demo environments
 - Release environments